mufaqar/mufaqar/README.md

 ✅ WordPress speed & performance optimization, theme development ✅ Backup & Migration to a different hosting

-If you’re looking to take your website to the next level, let’s talk about your project?
+If you’re looking to take your website to the next level, let’s talk about your project